 The ‘how-to’ workaround to wrangle ‘free text’ data into a more useful form

-Minitab software includes some useful column formatting tools; cells can be colour-coded when matching a key word, and a search can then be conducted on each cell colour to ‘Find and Replace’ the free text with standardised text.
+SigmaXL & Minitab software provide useful column formatting tools; cells can be colour-coded when matching a key word, and a search can then be conducted on each cell colour to ‘Find and Replace’ the free text with standardised text.
 Follow the steps using this Purchase Order data example.

 The Purchase Order data includes a column of “description”, (Column 5 highlighted), this is free text of what the Purchase Order was issued for.
 While not in a useable form as-is, it would be very useful to identify patterns of purchases, to understand where volume discounts with Suppliers could be leveraged for example.
 A quick scan of the column reveals there are repeated words, the word “Labour” for example, however as the free text is not standardised, it is difficult to summarise the column by totalling up the number of times each word has appeared.

 It is going to require some manual effort to make this data useful, and in every case some judgement of the balance between the effort needed to clean the historical data, (while accepting that the integrity of the information will be compromised to some degree) vs the effort & elapsed time it would take to collect fresh data with a known integrity needs to be made.